leedm777/advent-of-code-2019/README.md

      in JavaScript
    - The bigint support, though, was really helpful :-)
    - Took 17s to run part 2.
 I wonder if my computer is really slow, or if that was typical
+ - `day10`
+   - Coordinate systems are hard.
+I kept doing math where positive numbers went up and to the right instead of down and to the right.
+   - Also, lots of off-by-one errors; finding the 200th element of required `(nth 199)`

 ## License